Friday, November 6, 2020

 victorious in immersion,

-while frogs swell their vivid backs,
+while frogs swell sleek backs,

 harrumphing about the short shrift